 - Learn about the IDERA Dashboard requirements. - Learn about the SQL Diagnostic Manager requirements.

 IDERA Dashboard and web console requirements

-To successfully install the IDERA Dashboard and SQL Diagnostic Manager web console you need to comply with the following requirements:
+To successfully install the IDERA Dashboard and SQL Diagnostic Manager web console you need to comply with the requirements described in the Software Requirements page for the IDERA Dashboard.